DjangoGirls/tutorial/en/css/README.md

 We won't be going too deep into customizing and learning about CSS here.
 It's pretty easy and you can learn it on your own after this workshop.
 There is a recommendation for a free course to learn more at the end of this page.

 But let's do at least a little.
 Maybe we could change the color of our header?
 To understand colors, computers use special codes.
-These codes start with `#` followed by 6 letters (A-F) and numbers (0-9).
+These codes start with `#` followed by 6 letters (A–F) and numbers (0–9).
 For example, the code for blue is `#0000FF`.
 You can find the color codes for many colors here: http://www.colorpicker.com/.
 You may also use [predefined colors](http://www.w3schools.com/colors/colors_names.asp), such as `red` and `green`.

 In your `blog/static/css/blog.css` file you should add the following code: